emmajane/gitforteams/README.md

 Supporting files for workshops and sessions about creating a developer work flow for your project (and your team) with the version control system, git.

+This repository is used as the base for a video series with O'Reilly.

 You may also be interested in the companion book, [Git for Teams](http://shop.oreilly.com/product/0636920034520.do), and the hands-on videos [Collaborating with Git](http://shop.oreilly.com/product/0636920034872.do).

 ## Content